 When the gums swell, there are usually harmless causes behind it.
 Nevertheless, it is important to diagnose and treat possible gum inflammation or other related illnesses early on.

 There are a number of possible causes of swollen gums.
 In the case of insufficient or excessive hygiene of the oral cavity, swelling can occur just as much as during pregnancy or temporarily after a treatment at the dentist.
 However, serious gum diseases such as periodontal disease can also be the cause.

-Have you ever had a sudden swelling of your back gums in molar areas?
-You've been chewing things without any inconvenience, but you'll find it so hard not to chew.
-Molars have many causes of swelling of the gums, such as the condition and shape of the roots of the teeth being more complicated than those of the anterior teeth and also due to the presence of wisdom teeth.
+Have you ever had a sudden swelling of your back gums in molar areas?.
+It makes chewing miserable and excludes all hard food from the menu.
+Gum swelling in molar areas is more frequent due to their increased function and complex root structure than those of the anterior teeth and also due to the presence of wisdom teeth.

 If the gums of your back teeth are swollen, the bite will hurt and you will have difficulty in eating.
 Here, we will introduce the causes and treatments for swelling of the gums of the back teeth.